-Description A semi-detached house.
-Accommodation GROUND FLOOR: hall, living room, bedroom, kitchen/breakfast room and shower room/W.C.
-UPPER FLOOR: landing providing access to three bedrooms.
-Gross internal floor area (m2) 121 approximately.
-Neighbourhood and location Newmill is an established and predominantly residential village.
-It lies close to Keith town where local amenities and facilities are available Age Built circa 1890.
-Weather It was overcast and damp after a period of rain.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimneys are constructed from pointed stone and one of which is mutual with adjoining house.
-Flashings are of sand/cement.
+Description An end terraced house.
+Accommodation GROUND FLOOR : Porch, open plan living room/kitchen.
+FIRST FLOOR : Landing providing access to three bedrooms and a bathroom/W.C.

+Gross internal floor area (m 2) 62 approximately.

+Neighbourhood and location The property is situated within an established residential area comprising similar housing.
+Local amenities and facilities are available in close proximity.

+Age Built circa 1978.
+Weather It was fair after a period of unsettled weather.

+Chimney stacks There are no chimneys.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and clad with interlocking concrete tiles.
+A 'head and shoulders' inspection of the roof space was carried out